 Iftiker (Ifti) Ahmad, M.D. graduated from Kenyon College in Gambier, Ohio, with honors in Chemistry, summa cum laude.
-Dr. Ahmad received his medical degree from Wayne State University, Detroit Michigan.
-After Dr. Ahmad completed his residency in Internal Medicine at the Medical College of Wisconsin, he returned to Wayne State University for a Fellowship in Gastroenterology.
+Dr. Ahmad received his (MD) medical degree from Wayne State University, Detroit Michigan.
+Dr. Ahmad completed his residency in Internal Medicine at the Medical College of Wisconsin, and returned to Wayne State University for a Fellowship in Gastroenterology.
 On completion of his fellowship in 1987, he was appointed as an assistant professor at Michigan State University’s College of Human Medicine (MSU-CHM).
 He joined Gastroenterology Associates in 1991, and was subsequently one of the founding members of Michigan Gastroenterology Institute (MGI).
 Dr. Ahmad provides clinical care in gastrointestinal and liver diseases.
 He conducts clinical research and is currently Director of Research for the McLaren Greater Lansing GI Fellowship Program.
 He currently holds clinical appointments with Michigan State University’s College of Human Medicine (MSU-CHM) and the College of Osteopathic Medicine (MSU-COM).

 Dr. Ahmad has been a resident of the Lansing area since 1987.
 He is married to Dr. Priscilla Wade, a licensed psychologist, and they have two adult children.